 The Affordable Housing Positive Obligations To Provide And/Or Construct in paragraph 8 and paragraph 13 of Schedule 1 are made by the Owners severally and are enforceable against each Owner in respect of the Affordable Housing Units to be provided on that Owner’s land only.

-Obligations to Provide a Bond

-The Paying Owners hereby jointly and severally covenant with the Council and with the County Council to comply with their obligations to Provide a Bond.

-Schedule 2 Planning Obligations

-The Owners hereby agree and covenant with the Council to comply with the Schedule 2 Planning Obligations.

-The covenants made by the Owners hereunder that comprise of the Schedule 2 Planning Obligations are made severally and are enforceable against the Owner of each and every Building individually.

 All Other Obligations Covenants Restrictions and Requirements

-The Owners covenant with the Council and the County Council to comply with all covenants restrictions and requirements in this Deed on the part of the Owners that are not Negative Planning Obligations, Positive Planning Obligations To Pay, Positive Obligations To Provide And/Or Construct, obligations to Provide a Bond, Schedule 2 Planning Obligations and the Affordable Housing Positive Planning Obligations To Provide And/Or Construct.
+The Owners covenant with the Council and the County Council to comply with all covenants restrictions and requirements in this Deed on the part of the Owners that are not Negative Planning Obligations, Positive Planning Obligations To Pay, Positive Obligations To Provide And/Or Construct, and the Affordable Housing Positive Planning Obligations To Provide And/Or Construct.

-The covenants obligations and restrictions made by the Owners pursuant to clause 2.15.1 above are made jointly and severally unless otherwise stated.
+The covenants obligations and restrictions made by the Owners pursuant to clause 2.13.1 above are made jointly and severally unless otherwise stated.